foundinblank/study2children/05allkidseyegaze.md

 Here, some interesting effects (and this model was NOT working with just babies and children!).

+1.  *NEED TO UPDATE WRITE-UP...ADDED MORE BABIES*
-1. Overall group effect of language.
+2. Overall group effect of language.
 CODA kids on average have 0.48 higher FCR than NSE kids, p = 0.0494.
-2. Significant Language X Direction interaction (p = 0.01).
+3. Significant Language X Direction interaction (p = 0.01).
-3. No effect of age.
+4. No effect of age.

 ``` r
 fcr_lmm <- lmer(fcr ~ age * language * direction + (1|story) + (1|participant), data = data_mid)